 There is no time to waste in finding the lawyer that will guide your next steps.
-This is a pressing matter, but you should also take enough time to ensure that you choose a lawyer who you feel has your child’s best interests at heart and is experienced enough to truly help your family.
+This is a pressing matter, but you should also take enough time to ensure that you choose a lawyer who you feel has your child’s best interests at heart.

 Start your search with the state bar association to find lawyers and law firms working in this area of the law.
 You can interview the lawyers you see, ask questions, and get references from past clients to guide your decision.
 If you know people in the community who may have a recommendation, talk to them as well.